 Individuals on public health would have access to a basic set of services modeled after the care that Americans with LHCPs have designed for themselves.
 In this way, the Dream Plan democratizes health care – everyone gets access to plans designed by the people.
 If care must be rationed due to budgetary constraints, individuals who visit their primary care doctor each year and/or satisfy work/volunteer requirements would have prioritized access to care.
 Section two also outlines how payments for different aspects of care, from primary care services to chronic drug costs to catastrophic coverage, would be financed in an LHCP investment plan.
 A detailed business plan compares the dollars that the average American spends on health care today to the annual per capita spending on health care to demonstrate that Americans should be able to make the required contributions to an LHCP to save for their health care needs.
 Critical success factors for the Dream Plan as well as short-term recommendations for our current health care system conclude the section.

 Health Care: Meet the American Dream is approximately 220 pages.
 Greenleaf Book Group is the publisher.
-The book is scheduled for release in October 2018.
+The book was released in October 2018.